photo/documentation/docs/faq/ProAccounts.markdown

 * Switch where you store your photos as many times as you wish
 * Give multiple users access on your account without giving them your password
 * Top level domain support at yourdomain.com

-<a href="https://trovebox.com/plans">Check out our plans chart</a> for the full breakdown.

-## How much does a Pro account cost?
-A Pro account costs $29.99 a year.

-## How do I upgrade from a free account to a Pro account?
-Visit <a href="https://trovebox.com/upgrade">our upgrade page</a>, enter your credit card info, and enjoy your Pro account!

-## Can I select a Pro plan when I sign up for Trovebox?
-Yes.
-When you sign up, select the Pro plan, and you'll be prompted for your credit card info.

-## Can I pay via PayPal?
-Google Wallet?
-Some other way?
-Not yet.
-If you have any trouble getting your Pro account with a credit card contact us at [support@trovebox.com](mailto:support@trovebox.com) and we can figure out a way.

-## Is there a monthly Pro plan?
-Not directly through the website, but you can purchase a monthly plan for $2.99/month straight through the iPhone app.
-Monthly plan support for the Android app is planned.

-## Is unlimited really unlimited?
-What's the catch?
-We don't limit uploads for Pro users, but you may face limits from your storage provider.
-If we're your storage provider then everything is unlimited.

 ## Do you store users' credit card info?
 No, we don't.
 Your credit card info doesn't go through our servers at all, instead traveling securely from your server to our payment processor's.